-This afternoon we will make a zodiac cruise at Ekarma Island where we should see more Whiskered Auklets, as well as numerous other alcids.
+Kurils, Kamchatka & Commanders: Day 7 This morning we will be off Ekarma Island where we should see more Whiskered Auklets as well as numerous other alcids.

 This afternoon we will reach the island of Atlasova which hosts the highest volcano in the Kurils.
 Our landing site is at a long-abandoned Gulag-era camp and the pools here sometimes hold Falcated Duck, while the spectacularly-eroded cliffs host a colony of nesting Red-faced Cormorants.
 This evening we will have to leave the magical Kurils behind and sail onwards towards the southern tip of Kamchatka.

-Day 8 As we sail along the southeastern coast of Kamchatka today we will, provided it is clear, be treated to some of the most spectacular scenery in the world.
-In good weather the combination of blue sky, white, snow-covered cones, ash-grey lower slopes, green forests and deep blue water is something quite extraordinary.
+Kurils, Kamchatka & Commanders: Day 8 As we sail along the southeastern coast of Kamchatka today we will, provided it is clear, be treated to some of the most spectacular scenery in the world.
+In good weather, the combination of blue sky, white, snow-covered cones, ash-grey lower slopes, green forests and deep blue water is something quite extraordinary.

 In the morning we will, if time permits, visit the Utashud islands in Bukhta Vestnik.
 The islands are small and steep-sided, and hold a large colony of Slaty-backed Gulls and alcids which attracts huge and impressive Steller’s Sea Eagles.

-Further north is Russkaya bay, a fjord like opening in the coast to the south of Petropavlovsk from where we will, if it is clear, enjoy spectacular views of the Mutnovskaya Sopka volcano (2328m).
+Further north is Russkaya Bay, a fjord-like opening in the coast to the south of Petropavlovsk from where we will, again if it is clear, enjoy spectacular views of the Mutnovskaya Sopka volcano (2328m).
 The smart little Long-billed Murrelet (a northeast Asian speciality, which favours shallow, inshore waters, unlike most other auks) is not uncommon in the bay and we will also keep a lookout for Brown Bears, which are common in Kamchatka.
 There is even a fairly good chance of finding Kittlitz’s Murrelet, a species that is endangered in Russia.

 While cruising along the amazing Kamchatka coastline we will also keep a lookout for our first Least Auklets, as small numbers either oversummer or perhaps breed in this region (the species has only relatively recently been found breeding in very small numbers in the northern Sea of Okhotsk, so similar small and unknown colonies may occur in Kamchatka).
 Ancient Murrelets are regularly encountered in this ultra-scenic area.

-Day 9 This morning we will explore the Zhupanova River by means of our zodiacs and naiads, upstream from the small settlement of Zhupanovo at the river mouth.
+Kurils, Kamchatka & Commanders: Day 9 Today we will explore the Zhupanova River by means of our zodiacs and naiads, upstream from the small settlement of Zhupanovo at the river mouth.
 The river flows out of the southeastern part of the huge Kronotskiy Reserve.
 Here the tall, snow-covered volcanic cone of Kronotskaya Sopka (3528m) looms over a remote, virtually uninhabited tract of land.

 The star attraction is the enormous Steller’s Sea Eagle.
 This huge raptor, one of the heaviest of all flying birds (with a bill that looks as if it could make short work of one’s hand and a wingspan of nearly three metres), nests in good numbers in the area, the breeding adults feeding their single eaglet on the copious supplies of salmon.
 To watch this wonderful bird soaring on a sunny morning, its white wing flashes catching the sunlight, is something truly unforgettable.